Meg4Bit/mutmut/README.rst

 Additional arguments can be added from default Mutmut program.

-Another option is to run `mutmut-check.sh` script:
+Another option is to run ``mutmut-check.sh`` script.

-It requires env variable $MUTMUT=PATH_TO_MUTMUT to be set.
+It requires env variable $MUTMUT=PATH_TO_MUTMUT to be set and should be run from project dir.
-The project under test also should be added to PYTHONPATH
+If necessary the project under test can be added to PYTHONPATH.

-`mutmut-check.sh` uses the folowing arguments:
+``mutmut-check.sh`` uses the folowing arguments which correspond to Mutmut arguments:

-1. paths-to-mutate
+1. **paths-to-mutate**
-2. runner
+2. **runner**
-3. number-mutants
+3. **number-mutants**
-4. paths-to-exclude
+4. **paths-to-exclude**

-The script uses revisions of the project from last 100 commits.
-It uses master branch as base.
+The script tests revisions of the project from last 100 commits.
+Master branch is selected by default.